xenanetworks/open-automation-python-api/docs/source/getting_started.rst

 XOA Python API consists of two layers on top of the tester proprietary binary commands, as shown in the diagram below.

-The XOA High-Level API (HL-PYTHON) provides abstraction that helps developers to quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
+The XOA High-Level Python API (HL-PYTHON) provides abstraction that helps developers to quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
 In addition, the HL-PYTHON layer provides functionalities such as *auto connection keep-alive*, *auto index management*, *resources identification tracking for push notification*, etc.

 For example, to change the description of a tester, the HL-PYTHON is: